ShadeLab/CulturedThermophileMAGs/Janes_Notes.md

 So I tried running the commands from the script separately just to see if they worked, and they did, and only gave me 4 "bins".
 Seemed weird, but apparently it's okay!
 So now I have 4 bins, all in a separate directory called Genome_Bins, called METABAT_VerySpecific_Trial.1.fa - METABAT_VerySpecific_Trial.4.fa.
 They are between 2.0 Mb and 4.8 Mb.
 I used the 2016 MetaBAT version for this.

+#### 28 June 2017
+My second dataset have all convered to .bam files, so I will index the .bam files, create the depth file and bin them.
+I used a job to bin them this time, and gave the job 3 hours.

+The jobs aborted!
+Changed walltime to 5 hours and resubmitted.

 ___
 ## CheckM
 #### 13 June 2017